 Not anymore today.
-Today you could take on tens of thousands of dollars a debt that you can never get rid of.
+Today you could take on tens of thousands of dollars a debt that you can never get rid of (this is the next bubble to pop in my opinion).
 You can’t declare bankruptcy and if you die your debt goes to someone else in your family.

 It’s really unbelievable how our society has decided to make it risky for young people to get educated, take risks and make something of themselves.

 Here is what I did to avoid student loan debt.